T_KAROLIN_HOME_LABELT_KAROLIN_HOME_LABELPL

 The Centre for Polish Folklore in Karolin invites pre-schoolers on an inspiring journey through traditional folk culture.
 Educational activities aim to engage and stimulate the imagination.
 Sessions are curriculum-focused and are planned to promote creative thinking and independent learning.

-Unique headdresses from the Kurpie region, wedding goats and devils’ fiddles... discover the world of Polish folklore through stories, movement and creative activities.
-This session is specially prepared for our youngest guests and lasts approximately 60 minutes.
+Colourful costumes, wedding goats and devils’ fiddles ... discover the world of Polish folklore through stories, movement and creative activities.
+This session is specially prepared for our youngest guests and lasts approximately 50 minutes.

 • All Dressed Up – Workshop

 In the past, residents of Poland wore traditional outfits on special occasions.
-These differed from region to region.
-What is a “zapaska”?
-Who wore “portki”?
-What colour is a “bielunka”?
+These differed from region to region and were often handmade with astonishing attention to detail.
 The costumes of Mazowsze National Folk Song and Dance Ensemble inspire us to design our own special outfits.
-This workshop takes place in a dedicated workspace and lasts approximately 60 minutes.
+This workshop takes place in a dedicated workspace and lasts approximately 50 minutes.

 A paper cut out of a black cockrel with a colourful tail